 Labor & Birth

 We support parents in healthy, low-intervention, physiologic birth experiences.
 This means that we monitor the progress of labor and ensure that both the parent and the infant is safe and well throughout the birth process.
-It also means that we know that birth words best when undisturbed – and that we won’t interfere with your body’s natural process unnecessarily.
+It also means that we know that birth works best when undisturbed – and that we won’t interfere with your body’s natural process unnecessarily.
 When you choose to give birth in the home-like atmosphere of the birth center, you are choosing to birth in a calm, low stress and supportive setting.

 Midwifery Care During Labor